charlhhhh/Full_Stack-final/README.md

 This project enhances the functionality of the midterm project by integrating a backend and database, ensuring that data persists across page refreshes.

 ## Prerequisites
-Before you start, ensure you have MongoDB installed on your machine, as the backend requires a MongoDB database to function.
+Before you start, ensure you have MongoDB, express and node.js installed on your machine, as the backend requires these components to function properly.

 ## How to Run